-For each of the four associated projects, we will briefly report the findings regarding the focal effect both overall (i.e., from a single test) and across subsamples (i.e., as determined by a meta-analysis).
-After calculating an effect size for each subsample, we will report the weighted mean of the effect size based on a random-effects meta-analysis with sample country and sample source as random effects using the metafor package (Viechtbauer, 2010).
+For each of the four associated projects, we will briefly report the findings regarding the focal effect both overall (i.e., from a single test) and across subsamples (i.e., as determined by a meta-analysis).10 After calculating an effect size for each subsample, we will report the weighted mean of the effect size based on a random-effects meta-analysis with sample regioncountry and sample typesource as random effects using the metafor package (Viechtbauer, 2010).
 We will report three heterogeneity estimates from each meta-analysis: Q, I^2 , and τ^2 .
-We will also report the percentage of subsamples in which we found the expected effect.
+We will also report the percentage of samples subsamples in which we found the expected effect.